-Condo living has innumerable perks for strengthening family relationships.
+Condo living with kids has innumerable perks for strengthening family relationships.
 For instance, the space is conducive to building closer family ties.
 If your family follows different sleeping schedules at night, it is important to reduce noise an hour before bedtime so your child can automatically wind down.
 By reducing noise from TV or an evening chatter, you allow your child to become less distracted and enjoy undisturbed sleep.
 Although a room does not have to be completely silent for your child to be able to sleep, sudden changes in noise levels can be very interrupting.

 Play a Soothing Sound